The fastest growing widespread disease in the world: Diabetes

 What’s the outcome of diabetes?

-When diagnosed with diabetes it is important that it is managed properly to avoid outcomes that can have a very negative effect on life and sometimes even fatal complications.
+When diagnosed with diabetes, it is important that it is managed properly to avoid outcomes that can negatively affect life and sometimes even fatal complications.
 According to the WHO and International Diabetes Federation (IDF), nearly 3% of global blindness can be attributed to diabetic retinopathy.
 Diabetes is also among the leading causes of kidney failure and reduced blood flow and nerve damage in the feet.
-This can lead to foot ulcers, their associated infections and complications such as limb amputation, as well as severe and life-long health problems.
+This can lead to foot ulcers, their associated infections, and complications such as limb amputation, as well as severe and life-long health problems.

 Until next time - Be well!